Robert Lacey: Career

 In 2009 Lacey made the controversial documentary Rehab for Terrorists?: Can Terrorists be Rehabilitated with Kindness? for the Now show for the PBS channel and appeared as a commentator on the subject for the channel.
 Lacey is a royal correspondent, appearing regularly on ABC's Good Morning America, and was in London for the channel covering the wedding of Prince William and Catherine Middleton.
 Lacey remains active in academia, giving lectures "around the world".

 Lacey is the historical consultant to the Netflix series The Crown.
 The series has been widely criticised in the UK - despite its commercial success - for its historical inaccuracies and artistic inventions; former National Trust chairman and ex-Times editor Simon Jenkins branded it "cowardly...fake history".

 Robert Lacey is trustee of Kent Opera, which provides training and development for professional and amateur opera singers and educational and community workshops linked to operas.

 During a live BBC broadcast covering the arrival of the coffin of the late Queen Elizabeth II in Edinburgh Lacey spoke of his admiration for John Knox, who he controversially claimed had "cleared the Catholics out of Scotland".
 Lacey's comments attracted almost 300 complaints and were reported in the national press.

 Family

 His first marriage, to Alexandra Jane "Sandi" Avrach, ended in 2004 in a legal separation after 34 years.
-They had three children: Sasha, Scarlett and Bruno.
+They had three children.

-In August 2012 Lacey married Lady Jane Rayne (b.
-11 August 1932), the daughter of the 8th Marquess of Londonderry and widow of property developer Max Rayne.
-Lady Jane Rayne Lacey is a founding member and director of the Chickenshed Theatre and was President of Trustees until her daughter Natasha took over in 2013.
+In August 2012 Lacey married Lady Jane Rayne, the daughter of the 8th Marquess of Londonderry and widow of property developer Max Rayne.